-The latest revaluation has been carried out by Mr. P B Kalugalagedera (F.I.V Sri Lanka) a chartered independent valuer as at 31 March 2018.
-The revaluation carried out resulted in a fair value which approximated with the carrying value as at 31 March 2018, and hence no additional revaluation surplus arose in the financial year 2018.
-The valuation of the buildings and integrals located at principal place of business, No. 48, Janadhipathi Mawatha, Colombo 1 have been determined using direct comparison method by using level 3 of the fair value measurement hierarchy.
+The latest revaluation has been carried out by Mr. P B Kalugalagedera (F.I.V Sri Lanka) a chartered independent valuer as at 31 March 2019.
+The revaluation carried out resulted in a fair value which approximated with the carrying value as at 31 March 2019.
+The valuation of the buildings and integrals located at principal place of business, No. 48, Janadhipathi Mawatha, Colombo 1, have been determined using direct capital comparison method by using level 3 of the fair value measurement hierarchy.
+Approximate price per sq.ft is Rs.
+16,000/- (2018 - Rs.
+16,000/-).
+Significant increase or decrease in estimated price per square foot in isolation would result in a significantly higher or lower fair value measurement.